noplacenoaddress/RNMnetwork/Chapter five - illegal services.md

 But remember always, reader, those connections between different science branch  collide into what nations call mental illness.
 Don't try to fuck your mind alone.

 *Are them actors or are them directors of an invented tragedy?
-I don't, i've never try it.*
+I don't know, i've never try it.*

 **To be continued**....